Three arrested in Hucknall in connection with off-licence robbery and drugs offences

 He then pushed the shopkeeper and took cash from the till.

-Officers have reviewed CCTV footage and both men, aged 55 and 30, were subsequently tracked to an address and arrested.
+Police reviewed CCTV footage and two men, aged 55 and 30, were traced to an address and arrested.

 Advertisement

-A third man was also arrested for drug offences after police found him in possession of cannabis and a quantity of cash.
+A third man was arrested for drug offences after being found in possession of cannabis and a quantity of cash.

 Advertisement